chills/teamkit-ux-design/README.md

 The purpose of the survey is to understand how individuals are feeling about the following factors:
 - their career development plans and goals;
-- how they feel about their manager;
-- their operational team and leadership;
+- how they feel about their manager, their operational team and leadership;
-- their delivery/project team; and
+- their delivery/project team (eg. embedded designers in agile teams); and
 - the wider organisation

 The survey can be used as a one-off or a routine benchmark.